 What if I can’t afford to buy cloth diapers?

-There are lots of local resources to help parents get started here in the Ottawa area, starting here with Bare Bottoms!
-At Bumbini, we collect cloth diapers and pass them on to the Diaper One and Ottawa Cloth Diaper Lending Service.
+There are lots of local resources to help parents get started here in the Ottawa area.
+At Bumbini, we collect cloth diapers and pass them on to Diaper One and Ottawa Cloth Diaper Lending Service.
 They put together kits for new parents with everything you need and help parents along the way.
 Both organizations are very supportive in helping parents in tough situations.
 That is why Bumbini is a proud supporter of these organizations.

 I’m interested in starting, but have no idea where to start!